dmfay/massive-js/README.md

 ### Query Options

-The query functions -- `find`, `findOne`, `findDoc`, `search`, and `searchDoc` -- allow usage of an options object as the second argument.
+Some functions, particularly the query functions (`find`, `findOne`, `findDoc`, `search`, and `searchDoc`) allow usage of an options object as the second argument.
 Like the criteria object, this is an ordinary JavaScript map; however, the field names are fixed.
 Any field may be omitted if not needed.
 The options object may be omitted entirely if not needed.

 ```javascript
 {